osmandapp/web/main/docs/technical/osmand-api-sdk/index.md

 - Doesn't require much own code to build a rich application

 **Cons**
-- No documentation
+- No full documentation
 - Strict code License, exactly the same as OsmAnd code itself
+- API that uses OsmAnd servers requires a direct consent from OsmAnd team
 - API is Not stable (cause it's not an API, it's internal library basically)
-- Size 70-90 MB (possible to shrink by removing World basemap 20 MB).
+- Size 70-150 MB (possible to shrink by removing World basemap 20 MB).
 Other size manipulation could be done based on the intent of the target app.

-Please check the example on [Github repo](https://github.com/osmandapp/osmand-api-demo/tree/master/OsmAnd-qt-core-sample).
+Please check the example on [Github repo](https://github.com/osmandapp/osmand-api-demo/tree/master/OsmAnd-map-sample).
 Demo app [OsmAnd-map-sample.apk](https://download.osmand.net/latest-night-build/OsmAnd-map-sample.apk).

 ## License